 3. Make sure you are using the latest version of your browser for optimal performance.

-4. Close or disable apps especially if you're on a mobile device.
+4. Close or disable apps, especially if you're on a mobile device.
 Keeping too many applications open can make everything run slower, including video playback.
-Make sure that you completely close or disable the apps instead of just minimizing the windows.
+Completely close or disable the apps instead of just minimizing the windows.

 5. Refresh your cache.
 This action can help with many different issues, including playback.
 Learn more here.